axllent/mailpit-website/content/docs/configuration/email-storage.md

 By default Mailpit stores all email data in a **local** SQLite database.
 This provides an embedded, low-memory, fast storage mechanism for writing (SMTP) and reading (API).

-Mailpit can optionally use [rqlite](#remote-storage-rqlite) if you require a distributed database.
+Mailpit can alternatively use [rqlite](#remote-storage-rqlite) if you require a distributed network database.

 ## Local storage (SQLite)

 {{< tip "warning" >}}
+Please be aware that Mailpit, by default, activates [Write-Ahead Logging](https://sqlite.org/wal.html) (WAL) in SQLite.
-Please note that SQLite [does not work reliably](https://sqlite.org/useovernet.html) with network file systems such as NFS or Samba - the database needs to be local.
+This feature may not function reliably with network file systems like NFS or Samba.
+If you plan to use NFS, you should include the `--disable-wal` flag (@env `MP_DISABLE_WAL=true`).
+Additionally, it's important to consider the [caveats and considerations](https://sqlite.org/useovernet.html) associated with using network file systems with SQLite.
 {{< /tip >}}

 ### Performance

 Testing has revealed that SMTP can store between 100-200 emails per second over SMTP depending on CPU, disk speed, network speed & email size.
 The database has been tested with over 135,000 emails which still performs well.

+By default raw messages are by default stored compressed (zstd) in the database to conserve space, but as a trade-off consumes additional RAM and CPU to process the data.
+The level of compression can be adjusted however, including disabling message compression altogether ([see docs](../compression/)).

 ### Temporary vs: persistent storage